Working alongside Albin Pumps for better Peristaltic and Hose Pump Solutions.

 How to maintain a Peristaltic Pump?

-- Check the pump lubricant.
-For PT this is lubricant and for PTL it is grease.
+Check the pump lubricant.
+For ALH this is lubricant and for ALP it is grease

-- Check for leakages surrounding the inlet and outlet ports of the pump as well as the leakage channel at the back of the pump casing on for the PT series.
+Check for leakages surrounding the inlet and outlet ports of the pump as well as the leakage channel at the back of the pump casing on for the ALH series